FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training: Curated open-sourced ASR datasets

-\paratitle{Response-TTS Style with Free User Inputs.} As shown in Figure \ref{fig:train_data_org} (bottom right), we further break the semi-duplex structure to enable full duplexity.
-Here, user utterances may occur at arbitrary times, potentially interrupting the model's response, forcing the model to learn realistic turn-taking.
+\paratitle{Response-TTS Style with Free User Inputs.} As shown in Figure \ref{fig:train_data_org} (bottom right), this style enables full duplexity.
+Here, user utterances may occur at arbitrary time, potentially interrupting the model's response, forcing the model to learn realistic turn-taking.
 Specifically, when interrupted by meaningful user speech, the model must cut off both its monologue and speaking channels, falling silent within a short delay.
 Once the interruption ends, it resumes dialog generation, potentially addressing a new topic.
 To simulate this behavior, interruptions are introduced with probability 0.7, and the reaction delay is tuned to 0.5 seconds to avoid oversensitivity to short back-channels.

-Following Moshi, we also apply speech leakage augmentation by mixing the speaking channel back into the listening channel with probability 0.3, applying a random gain (0-0.2) and a random delay (0.1-0.5 seconds) to enhance robustness in microphone-based interaction.
-After training on this data, \modelname becomes a fully duplex, responsive audio chatbot.